aspose-total/Aspose.Total-Products/total/en/android-java/conversion/cgm-to-ppt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert CGM to PPT on Android via Java" h2="Transform CGM to PPT within your Android Applications without using Microsoft<sup>&reg;</sup> PowerPoint or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to PPT</h2>

+Converting CGM (Computer Graphics Metafile) to PPT (PowerPoint Presentation) is a useful process for Android application developers.
+CGM is a vector graphics format that is used to store and exchange graphics data.
+It is a standard format for the storage and transfer of vector graphics data.
+On the other hand, PPT is a popular presentation format used by Microsoft PowerPoint.
+It is used to create slideshows and presentations.
+By converting CGM to PPT, Android application developers can easily integrate CGM to PPT conversion feature inside their applications.

+<h2>How Aspose.Total Helps for CGM to PPT Conversion</h2>

-You can integrate CGM to PPT conversion feature inside your Android applications by using two simple steps.
-In the first step you can export CGM to PPTX by using [Aspose.PDF for Android via  Java](https://products.aspose.com/pdf/android-java/).
-After that, by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/), you can convert PPTX to PPT.
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) package.
+Aspose.Total for Android via Java is a comprehensive package of APIs that helps Android application developers to easily integrate CGM to PPT conversion feature inside their applications.
+It includes two APIs, Aspose.PDF for Android via Java and Aspose.Slides for Android via Java.
+By using Aspose.PDF for Android via Java, developers can export CGM to PPTX.
+After that, by using Aspose.Slides for Android via Java, developers can convert PPTX to PPT.
+Both APIs come under Aspose.Total for Android via Java package.
+The process of integrating CGM to PPT conversion feature inside Android applications is quite simple and can be done in two steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}